Peter Benchley

 Peter Bradford Benchley (May 8, 1940 – February 11, 2006) was an American author.
 He is best known for his bestselling novel Jaws and co-wrote its movie adaptation with Carl Gottlieb.
 Several more of his works were also adapted for both cinema and television, including The Deep, The Island, Beast, and White Shark.

 Later in life, Benchley expressed regret for his writing about sharks, which he felt indulged already present fear and false belief about sharks, and he became an advocate for marine conservation.
-Contrary to widespread rumor, Benchley did not believe that his writings contributed to shark depopulation, nor is there evidence that Jaws or any of his works did so.

-Early life
+Early life, family and education

 Benchley was the son of author Nathaniel Benchley and Marjorie (née Bradford), and grandson of Algonquin Round Table founder Robert Benchley.
 His younger brother, Nat Benchley, is a writer and actor.
 Peter Benchley was an alumnus of the Allen-Stevenson School, Phillips Exeter Academy and Harvard University.

 After graduating from college in 1961, Benchley travelled around the world for a year.
+The experience was told in his first book, Time and a Ticket, a travel memoir published by Houghton Mifflin in 1964.

+Early career

-The experience was told in his first book, a travel memoir titled Time and a Ticket, published by Houghton Mifflin in 1964.
-After his return to the United States, Benchley had six months reserve duty in the Marine Corps, and then became a reporter for The Washington Post.
-While dining at an inn in Nantucket, Benchley met Winifred "Wendy" Wesson, whom he dated and then married the next year, 1964.
+After return to the US from travel, Benchley had six months reserve duty in the Marine Corps, then became a reporter for The Washington Post.
 By then Benchley was in New York, working as television editor for Newsweek.
-In 1967 he became a speechwriter in the White House for President Lyndon B. Johnson, and his daughter Tracy was born.
+In 1967 he became a speechwriter in the White House for President Lyndon B. Johnson until Johnson's term ended in 1969.

-Once Johnson's term ended in 1969, the Benchleys relocated out of Washington and lived in various houses, including one in Stonington, Connecticut, where son Clayton was born in 1969.
-Benchley wanted to be near New York, and the family eventually got a house at Pennington, New Jersey, in 1970.
-Since his home had no space for an office, Benchley rented a room above a furnace supply company.